matbyte-com/vyhub-documentation/docs/game/asa.md

 - Server Status
 - Collect Playtime of your players

 > The ASA plugin only supports the listed features.
 Other features are not (yet) implemented.
-Feel free to open pull requests and contribute to the plugin.
+Feel free to open pull
+> requests and contribute to the plugin.

 ## Installation

 1. In VyHub open the `Add Server` dialog in the `Server` settings and create the server.
 2. Click on the `Setup` button of the server and follow the instructions.
 3. Optionally, adjust the config files to your needs.

+### Debug

+It can happen that the command `/vh_setup` does not save the necessary settings.
+In that case, you can also try to run the command from in-game as an admin.

+As a last resort, you can also manually edit the `config.json` file in the plugin folder.
+The file is located in `/Plugins/VyHub/Config/config.json`.

 ### Libcrypto and Libssl